Dr Jo Woodiwiss

 In addition to teaching and research Jo has been involved with Women’s Aid for over ten years.

-Jo is currently a member of the Institute for Research in Citizenship and Applied Human Sciences, the Centre for Applied Childhood Studies and the Centre for Research in the Social Sciences.
+Jo is currently a member of the Institute for Research in Citizenship and Applied Human Sciences and the Centre for Applied Childhood, Youth and Family Research.

 Jo’s research interests centre broadly in the areas of narrative constructions of self/identity, childhood sexual abuse and interpersonal violence, responses to abuse, and therapeutic and self-help cultures – particularly as these intersect with gender and/or sexuality.